 Budgeting with 22seven is extraordinarily easy.
 Once you’ve linked your accounts to the app, we’ll automatically create a budget for you based on your previous spending.
 This is a good starting point for budgeting beginners, but if you really want to start your journey to personal financial freedom, you should look to create a budget for yourself that meets your particular needs, wants, and goals.

-Creating a monthly budget and maintaining it helps you track your spending more effectively, so that you can see exactly where your money is going.
-You’ll be able to see any overspending and learn to keep it in check (so you can avoid any unnecessary debt).
+A monthly budget helps you track your spending more effectively, so that you can see exactly where your money is going.
+You’ll be able to see any overspending and learn to keep it in check.
+With 22seven, you can use your own personal data to get greater insight into your financial life, which will help you change spending behaviours that can be damaging to you, your future self, and those you support.
 Eventually, you’ll find some extra cash here or there that you can use to save for things you need or want in the future.

-Then, calculate your total monthly expenses and work out if your spending tends to exceed what you are earning month to month.
-Ideally, you want your Money In to be greater than your Money Out.
-This is how you start to grow your net worth.
+Then, calculate your total monthly expenses and work out if your spending tends to exceed what you’re earning month to month.
+Ideally, you want your Money In to be greater than your Money Out so that you can start to grow your net worth.

 If you have debt you need to pay off, how much are you paying back every month?
 Reducing the interest you are paying on debt is a good starting point when trying to improve your financial state.
-You can read some stories about how 22seven customers have used the app to eliminate their debt here and here.
+(You can read some stories about how 22seven customers have used the app to eliminate their debt here and here.)

 The most important thing to remember is that a good budget needs to be realistic.
+No one likes to see themselves missing their targets over and over again.
 You don’t want to set yourself up to fail, but you don’t want your budgeting to remove all sense of fun from your life either.
-No one likes to see themselves missing their targets over and over again.
 However, you can make small changes bit by bit which add up to much bigger changes as time goes by.
 Success, not just in a financial sense, is achieved through this compounding effect.